marcopompili/lua-leap/README.md

 lua-leap
 ========

-Lua bindings for the Leap Motion Controller (for version 2.3.1 on GNU/Linux) for lua 5.2 and later.
+Lua bindings for the [Leap Motion Controller](https://developer.leapmotion.com/documentation/) (version 2.3.1 on GNU/Linux) for lua 5.2 and later.

 # Installation